framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 Think of these as two different bags in which you can play around with their elements, with a couple of differences:

 - The children's game objects can have, at the same time, their own children, generating a sort of hierarchical family tree.
 - Given a game object with a parent game object, if the latter moves then the former will move as well.
 Making it so that children's game objects move relatively to their father.
+Also, disabling a game object will also disable all of their children's game objects.
 - You can see these hierarchical relationships in the scene itself on the Object Explorer, as well as in the bottom left section of a game object Inspector tab.
 - A group of children's game objects is necessary to always be of the same type, a Game Object, but components can be of different types.
 - These components can have variables and functions inside of them, but they always represent something, even if that something is abstract (e.g. a light is a Game Object that exists in the game world, which has a `Light` component that holds all of the properties of the light).